Tutorial: Investigate risky users

 Is there a business justification for this employee to perform these activities?
 For example, if someone from Marketing is accessing the code base, or someone from Development accesses the Finance database, you should follow up with the employee to make sure this was an intentional and justified activity.

-Go to the Activity log to understand why this activity received a high score while others did not.
+Go to the Activity log to understand why this activity received a high score while others didn't.
 You can set the Investigation priority to Is set to understand which activities are suspicious.
 For example, you can filter based on Investigation priority for all activities that occurred in Ukraine.
-Then you can see whether there were other activities that were risky, where the user connected from, and you can very easily pivot to other drill downs, such as recent non-anomalous cloud and on-prem activities, to continue your investigation.
+Then you can see whether there were other activities that were risky, where the user connected from, and you can easily pivot to other drill downs, such as recent non-anomalous cloud and on-prem activities, to continue your investigation.

 If your investigation leads you to the conclusion that a user is compromised, follow these steps to mitigate the risk.

-In case of a compromised identity, you can ask the user to reset their password, making sure the password meets best practice guidelines for length and complexity.
+In the case of a compromised identity, you can ask the user to reset their password, making sure the password meets best practice guidelines for length and complexity.